regiregi22/RaspiNail/raspibolt_20_pi.md

 * First, choose `1 System options` (press enter) and navigate to `S3 Password` (down arrow, and press enter) and change your password to your `password [A]`.
 * Next, choose `8 Update` to get the latest configuration tool
 * Next, choose `1 System options` and then `S4 Hostname`.
-You can give your node a cute hostname like “raspibolt”
+You can give your node a cute hostname like “RaspiNail”
 * Next, choose `1 System options` and then `S1 Wireless LAN` and then `B1 Console`
 * Next, choose `1 System options` and then `S5 Boot/Auto Login` and configure your Wifi connection
 * Next, choose `1 System options` and then `S6 Network at boot` and select `<Yes>`